-5.5 State and Federal Assistance
+4.5 State and Federal Assistance

-The Oregon Department of Agriculture and OEM share responsibility for maintaining a State Animal Disaster Response Plan that addresses animal evacuation, shelter, and care during nondisease emergencies.
+The Oregon Department of Agriculture and the Oregon Office of Emergency Management share responsibility for maintaining a State Animal Disaster Response Plan that addresses animal evacuation, shelter, and care during non-disease emergencies.
 The plan describes the capabilities of State and local government agencies and volunteer organizations to address the needs of companion animals, livestock, poultry, and captive wildlife during disasters.
 A copy of the plan is available in the EOC library.